Infant Stools when Breastfed or Bottle-fed

 Tight tummy, cramps and colic like symptoms, dry stools, small pellets, fussiness, crying and blood on the stools.

 There will usually be a sudden change in frequency and the stools will be runny; these stools are also usually foul smelling.
 The baby may show signs of a fever, etc.

 Try to keep your baby away from fruit juice and, if the problem persists, check that your baby does not have food sensitivities.
-Breastfed babies are less likely to get diarrhoea, because they are not exposed to the bacteria commonly found in bottles.
+Breastfed babies are less likely to get diarrhea, because they are not exposed to the bacteria commonly found in bottles.
 Also, breast milk protects the gut.